-Shelter bare patches of garden soil with a layer of mulch, compost, or shredded leaves to reduce erosion/compaction from rain.
+- Shelter bare patches of garden soil with a layer of mulch, compost, or shredded leaves to reduce erosion and compaction from rain.

 In the Garden Shed

-Have a supply of frost blankets, burlap and/or row covers for last-minute plant protection.
-Landscape staples, clothespins, or office binder clips are useful to keep covers in place.
+Keep a supply of frost blankets, burlap, or row covers for last-minute plant protection.
+Landscape staples, clothespins, or binder clips are useful to keep covers in place.

-Fill unused/empty flower pots and outdoor containers with soil (or use leftover soil); purchase fresh-cut branches of evergreens like noble fir, incense cedar, juniper, and holly to make festive outdoor arrangements in deck and patio planters.
-Add outdoor ribbon and lights to shine for the holidays.
+- Create festive outdoor arrangements for deck/patio: Fill empty flower pots and outdoor containers with soil (or use leftover soil); purchase fresh-cut branches of evergreens (noble fir, incense cedar, juniper, holly); add outdoor ribbon and lights to shine for the holidays!